ClickHouse/ClickHouse/docs/en/query_language/select.md

 └────┴────┴────┴────────────────┘
 ```

-Be careful when using functions because the `COLUMN` expression returns variable number of columns, and, if a function doesn't support this number of arguments, ClickHouse throws an exception.
+Be careful when using functions because the `COLUMN` expression returns a variable number of columns, and, if a function doesn't support this number of arguments, ClickHouse throws an exception.

 For example: